It is creeping upon us.

 Banning gang patches in cemeteries is a futile exercise unless some sort of trained hit squad is set up to enforce the ban.

-Banning patches is a fine sentiment to express publicly but if you are dealing with people who damage headstones in graveyards, they probably aren't going to whip their leathers off at the request of a librarian.
+Banning gang patches, as has happened at the Hastings public library, is a fine sentiment to express publicly but if you are dealing with people who damage headstones in graveyards, they probably aren't going to whip their leathers off at the request of a librarian.

 A few weeks ago a gang member allegedly took their life in a public reserve.
 Two trees were then cut down, in the vicinity of the person's death.

 Napier City Council publicly denounced the vandalism before they were informed of the circumstances.
 The challenge the council then faced, was dealing sensitively with the vandals while at the same time conveying that it's not okay to go around destroying public property.